Adhito/learning-docker-standalone/application-reactjs-with-nginx-multistage-build/README.md

 - `docker ps` to see all running container
 - `docker logs CONTAINER_NAME` to see the logs of the specified container

+For more commands description use the `--help` command or refer to the [docker standalone](https://docs.docker.com/engine/reference/run/) & [docker compose documentation](https://docs.docker.com/engine/reference/commandline/compose/)

 # References